metalalive/e_commerce/services/order/README.md

 cargo build  --bin rpc_consumer
 ```

-If you configure SQL database as the datastore destination, ensure to synchronize schema migration
+If you configure SQL database as the datastore destination in the development server or testing server, ensure to synchronize schema migration
 ```shell
 > /PATH/TO/liquibase --defaults-file=${SERVICE_BASE_PATH}/liquibase.properties \
       --changeLogFile=${SERVICE_BASE_PATH}/migration/changelog_order.xml  \